 You can check the wiring inside your thermostat yourself, but working with electricity is dangerous.
 Make sure that you perform the check safely or leave it to the professionals entirely.
 Shut off power to the thermostat before you do anything, including remove the cover.
 Then you can check to see if every wire is connected firmly to its mounting screw.
 If you do see any problems, close the cover and call Arthur Hagar.

 Your thermostat is a vital part of your HVAC system.
 If you start to sweat too much in the summers or shiver once the temperature outside drops, then it is worth your time to check your thermostat for problems first.
 It might be measuring a room’s temperature inaccurately because it’s placed near a drafty window or in a patch of sun, or there might be a problem with its electrical connection with the rest of your HVAC system.
 Whatever the problem may be, Arthur Hagar can help.
 We have been helping Fort Worth families with their heating and cooling systems for more than 65 years.
 Your comfort is our priority.
-Call today and get a free estimate on your next HVAC repair!
+Call today and get an estimate on your next HVAC repair!